 * Suggested useful blogs and web pages.

 Academics work in universities.
 Their job is to teach and to do research.
-Most academics prefer research to teaching.
-Most academics are not taught how to teach.
-If you study in any good university you’ll be taught by experts who haven’t been taught how to teach.
+Most academics prefer research to teaching and are not taught how to teach.
+So, if you study in any good university you’ll be taught by experts who haven’t been taught how to teach.
 Nevertheless, if you’re a good student, you’ll get an excellent education.
 This leads to the suggestion that in tertiary education, teaching methodology matters little: it’s the student who counts.
 The students who go to the best universities are carefully selected, and a key criterion in the selection process is the student’s ability to study without spoon-feeding.
 A good student does her own studying and knows how to draw on the resources offered.
 When you sign up for a post-graduate course know that you are in charge and that you, and you alone, will determine the outcome.
 Your tutor is an expert, not, usually, a teacher.
 Your job is to use your tutor’s expertise, which means asking the right questions.
 Don’t ask “What should I do?”, or “Please suggest a topic”.
 Ask for comments on your own drafts, ask for guidance on reading; ask for clarification.
-Get into a dialogue with your tutor; shoot the breeze; get familiar; build a relationship.
-Your tutor is your mentor in the Greek sense of the word, not your teacher.
+Get into a dialogue with your tutor; shoot the breeze; get familiar; build a relationship, but remember: your tutor is your mentor in the Greek sense of the word, not your teacher.